The Primary Care Physician: Quarterback for Care

 We all want kids to be healthy.
 Yet more than 30 percent of American children and teens are overweight or obese.
 The reason for concern has little to do with appearance and everything to do with health: This generation of children is likely to be the first to die sooner than their parents.

 Behind the shorter life span are profound health problems that begin in childhood, says Cleveland Clinic Children’s pediatrician Sara Lappé, MD.

-For obese and overweight kids and teens ages 2 through 20, Cleveland Clinic Children’s new Be Well Kids Clinic offers help from a team including Dr. Lappé; pediatric GI specialist Naim Alkhouri, MD; Kari Gali, CNP; pediatric psychologist Eileen Kennedy, PhD; and Andrea Rumschlag, RD, CSP, LD.
+For obese and overweight kids and teens ages 2 through 20, Cleveland Clinic Children’s new Children's Health Essentials Kids Clinic offers help from a team including Dr. Lappé; pediatric GI specialist Naim Alkhouri, MD; Kari Gali, CNP; pediatric psychologist Eileen Kennedy, PhD; and Andrea Rumschlag, RD, CSP, LD.